 Now if we take the same 1V signal and place it on the second conductor in opposite polarity, we’ll have a differential signal.
 At their peak one conductor will have a 1V signal and the other will have a -1V signal so the input will see a 2V difference between the two.
 Furthermore, utilizing differential signaling on the balanced line gives us better control of the reference voltage (“cold” side) and produces a 6dB larger (double) output signal improving signal-to-noise ratio.

-If you want to get a more detail understanding, check these links!
+If you want to get a more detailed understanding, check these links!